eligosource/eventsourced/README.md

       }
     }

-you will see
+ and that we're starting again from an empty journal, you should see

     [processor] event = foo (1)
     [destination] event = 'processed 1 event messages so far'

 on `stdout` during a first application run.
-When running the application again, you will see that the event-sourced `processor` receives the complete event message history but the `destination` only receives the last event message produced by `processor` (which corresponds the the single event message sent to `processor` in the current application run):
+When running the application again, you'll see that the event-sourced `processor` receives the complete event message history but the `destination` only receives the last event message produced by `processor` (which corresponds the the single event message sent to `processor` during the current application run):

     [processor] event = foo (1)
     [processor] event = foo (2)
     [destination] event = 'processed 2 event messages so far'

 When receiving event messages from a channel, destinations must confirm the receipt of that message by calling `Message.confirm()` which asynchronously writes a confirmation (an *acknowledgement*) to the journal that the message has been successfully delivered.
-Later, you'll also see how destination implementors can add confirmation functionality with the stackable [`Confirm`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Confirm) trait.
+Later, you'll also see how confirmation functionality can be added to destinations with the stackable [`Confirm`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Confirm) trait.

 This [First steps](#first-steps) guide is a rather low-level introduction to the *Eventsourced* library.
-More advanced library features will be presented in the following sections.
+More advanced library features are covered in the following sections.

 Stackable traits
 ----------------